 UPDATE

-Then an object of SqlCommand class is created and the UPDATE query is passed to it as parameter.
+Then, an object of SqlCommand class is created and the update query is executed.

 The values of the name and country are added as parameter to SqlCommand object.